haakotj/master-thesis/README.md

 * **Simulation_chacha20-poly1305_modified_scenario3.py:** simulation of the modified chacha20-poly1305 in the cloud-IoT architecture where the end-user receives wrong authentication tag

+The implementation is based on RFC8439 and D. J. Bernstein documentations.
 ## References:
 * RFC 8439 (https://datatracker.ietf.org/doc/html/rfc8439)
 * D. J. Bernstein ChaCha20 documentation (https://cr.yp.to/chacha.html